Sheila Guyse

-Sheila Guyse (born Etta Drucille Guyse; July 14, 1925 – December 28, 2013), was an American singer and actress, performing on stage and screen during the 1940s and 1950s.
+Sheila Guyse (born Etta Drucille Guyse; July 14, 1925 – December 28, 2013) was an American singer and actress who performed on stage and screen during the 1940s and 1950s.

 Early life

-Sheila Guyse was born on July 14, 1925, in Forest, Mississippi.
+Sheila Guyse was born in Forest, Mississippi on July 14, 1925.
 She moved with her parents in 1945 to Manhattan, New York City, where she worked at a dime store on 125th Street, across from the Apollo Theater.

 Guyse first got her start in show business by performing in amateur shows, as was common among African-American performers of the time.
-She made nightclub debut in 1945 at Club Zombie in Detroit.
+She made her nightclub debut in 1945 at Club Zombie in Detroit.

 Race films

 Guyse had a sultry "girl-next-door" appeal which she showcased in three independent all-Black films (so-called "race films") of the late 1940s: Boy!
 What a Girl!
 (1947), Sepia Cinderella (1947, co-starring with Billy Daniels), and Miracle in Harlem (1948) giving impressive performances in all of them.
 She also appeared in the "Harlem Follies of 1949" and in a 1957 television adaptation of the play The Green Pastures.